tanel-k/ee.taltech.cs.mbt.tdl.interpreter/Documentation/DevelopmentPlan/GeneralPlan.md

 #### Problems with Programmatic Flow

+Based on initial review, the following issues become evident.

 ##### Trapset expression Equivalence

 The same trapset can be used more than once throughout an expression, for example A(**TS**<sub>**1**</sub>; **TS**<sub>**2**</sub>) &rarrc; E(**TS**<sub>**1**</sub>; **TS**<sub>**2**</sub>).